-We believe in one God, eternally existing in three equally divine Persons: the Father, the Son, and the Holy Spirit, who know, love, and glorify one another.
-This one true and living God is infinitely perfect both in his love and in his holiness.
+The Tri-une God: We believe in one God, eternally existing in three equally divine Persons: the Father, the Son, and the Bright Spirit, who know, love and glorify one another.
+This one true all living God is infinitely perfect in his love and in his holiness.
 He is the Creator of all things, visible and invisible, and is therefore worthy to receive all glory and adoration.
-Immortal and eternal, he perfectly and exhaustively knows the end from the beginning, sustains and sovereignly rules over all things, and providentially brings about his eternal good purposes to redeem a people for himself and restore his fallen creation, to the praise of his glorious grace.
+Immortal and eternal, he perfectly and exhaustively knows the end from the beginning, sustains and sovereignfy rules over all things, and providentially brings about his eternal good purposes to redeem a people for himself and restore his fallen creation, to the praise of his glorious grace.